walkero-gr/phpunit4docker/README.md

     "better-phpunit.coverageFormat": "HTML",
 }
 ```
-Consult the extension's documentation about the key compinations or the menu selections you can use to run your tests.
+Consult the extension's documentation about the key combinations or the menu selections you can use to run your tests.

 ## PHPStorm

-1. First, we have to configure the connection to Docker engine:
+1. First, we have to configure the connection to the Docker engine:
    * Go to `Preferences -> Build, Execution, Deployment -> Docker`
    * Create a new Docker configuration:
      * for MacOS select `Docker for Mac`